grab/engineering-blog/_posts/2022-11-23-graph-for-fraud-detection.md

 With that said, there are also many challenges to making a graph model work well in practice.
 We are working towards solving the following challenges we are facing.

 - **Feature initialisation**: Sometimes, it is hard to initialise the node feature, for example, a device node does not carry many semantic meanings.
 We have explored self-supervised pre-training [^3] to help the feature initialisation, and the preliminary results are promising.
-- **Realtime model prediction**: Realtime graph model prediction is challenging because real-time graph updating is a heavy operation in most cases.
+- **Real-time model prediction**: Realtime graph model prediction is challenging because real-time graph updating is a heavy operation in most cases.
 One possible solution is to do batch real-time prediction to reduce the overhead.
 - **Noisy connections**: Some connections on the graph are inherently noisy on the graph, for example, two users sharing the same IP address does not necessarily mean they are physically connected.
 The IP might come from a mobile network.
 One possible solution is to use the attention mechanism in the graph convolutional kernel and control the message passing based on the type of connection and node profiles.

 # Join us